Connecting with Your Most "Difficult" Students to Build a Positive Classroom Culture in Middle School

 • Show you care by asking what's bothering them if they seem upset or not themselves.

 • Whenever they do something notable, recognize it!
 One thing I like to do is write a short letter to their parents or guardian about the great things their child has been doing, put the note in an unsealed envelope, and give the note to the student to take home.
 I keep the envelope unsealed to ensure the student takes a peek at it before delivering it.
+Here's a positive note home you can use with your students today.
 Another way I recognize great behavior is by mailing a short letter to the student.
 This takes them by surprise and means so much to them.
 I've had students turn completely around simply with one letter.

 Keep in mind these connections and transformations take time, persistence, and patience.